-The proposal narrative must clearly communicate how the anticipated outcomes of the research project will address priority needs in Rhode Island.
+Proposal narratives must clearly communicate how the anticipated outcomes of research projects will address priority needs in Rhode Island and how they may be applied to solving or better understanding problems and issues at local, state, and regional scales.
 Applicants should describe which resource management audiences would likely find their research results useful, and how.
-Additionally, applicants are encouraged to describe how anticipated outcomes may be relevant to historically underrepresented or underserved communities across Rhode Island.
-The proposal narrative should explain how the project will engage with RISG priority audiences to ensure that projects address their needs.
+Additionally, applicants are encouraged to communicate how anticipated outcomes may be relevant to or have impacts on communities across Rhode Island.
+Meaningful involvement of relevant RI Sea Grant priority audiences at different stages throughout the project will help to ensure that projects address local needs and will be useful for different audiences.

-Reporting

-Funded projects will be expected to report annually during life of project, and for several years beyond end of project on research impacts, accomplishments, and publications.
+Reporting of research impacts and accomplishments to funders and intended users is a critical element of showing the benefits of research for the public.
+Funded projects will be required to report annually during life of project, and for several years beyond end of project on research impacts, accomplishments, and publications.
 Detailed guidance will be provided to funded investigators.